 Learn more about TVS diodes and their uses here.

 This type of diode is formed when a silicon semiconductor meets with a metal electrode.
 Schottky diodes are unipolar and have no depletion layer.

 Furthermore, these diodes have a fast-switching action with a low forward drop.
-Schottky diodes are perfect for preventing transistor saturation and can be used for over-voltage protection.
+Schottky diodes prevent transistor saturation and can be used for over-voltage protection.
 They can also be used as low-loss rectifiers.